Vo slavu velikim!

 Vo Slavu Velikim! (Во славу Великим!) is the third full-length album by the Russian folk metal band Arkona.
 It was released on 24 September 2005 through Sound Age Production.
 It was re-released in 2008 by Vic Records.

 Reception

 A review of the 2008 re-release by German magazine Sonic Seducer was very favourable, calling the album a proof that Arkona were among "the very best and the most aesthetic" pagan folk metal bands world-wide.
 The reviewer praised singer Maria Arkhipova's voice as well as the dynamic and highly melodic compositions.
+The review also discussed the album's combination of folk and metal elements.